mt-class/penn/hw0.md

    *You do not have to turn anything in for this step.*

 2. [This file](hw0_input.txt) contains some words and sentences.
-Write a text file named hw0.txt with your translations, one per line, and submit it on Biglab using the following instructions.
+Write a text file named hw0.txt containing your translations, one per line, and submit it on Biglab using the following instructions.

 ### Submission Instructions

-<b>Note: Submissions for this assignment will be accepted starting at 11:59 pm on
-January 20, 2015.</b>

 1. Create two additional text files of one line each with your desired leaderboard alias (the name by which you will be identified on the leaderboard) and preferred